amirzhangirbayev/Final_Project_CSS253/README.md

    * The rest is default...
 ### Overlap parameters
 1. Filters -> Edges -> Edge weight: 1500-3923
-### Credits
+## Credits
-This is a final project for the CSS 253 course done by
+This is a final project for the CSS 253 course done by [Amir Zhangirbayev](https://github.com/amirzhangirbayev)
+Examiner: Zhangir Rayev